Proposed Transmission Project

-If you are not able to access the virtual information session but have questions, you may contact Todd Liskey (see contact information below).
+If you are not able to access the virtual information session but have questions, you may contact Les Warnock (see contact information).

 The map shows the area of the proposed transmission improvements.
 The map is also available below as a PDF file.

 If you have questions or need help understanding the map, please contact TVA (see below).